Prior Authorization, Exceptions, & Appeals

 Below is a Letter of Medical Necessity template that you can use to create and submit your letter for medical necessity with either the initial claim to support the medical necessity of treatment with YONDELIS® for your patient or submit to support the medical necessity of treatment with YONDELIS® when requesting reconsideration of a denied claim.

-Letter of Medical Necessity (editable)
+Or download an editable Letter of Medical Necessity template for YONDELIS®.

 Letter of Exception